 Your income tax questions answered in three easy charts: Labor and Coalition proposals side by side

-Danielle Wood, Kate Griffiths, Matt Cowgill, Grattan Institute
+Danielle Wood, Kate Griffiths, Matthew Cowgill, Grattan Institute

 The two major parties have kicked off the election campaign with very different policies for cuts to personal income tax.